Abdur-S/CI-CD-Pipeline-with-Docker-GitHub-Actions/README.md

 A minimal Flask app with a full CI/CD pipeline: every push runs automated tests, builds a Docker image, and pushes it to Docker Hub using GitHub Actions.

+> "Built and deployed a containerized Flask application with an automated CI/CD pipeline using GitHub Actions — automated testing, Docker image builds, and registry push on every commit."

 ## What this project demonstrates
 - Containerizing an application with Docker
 - Automated testing in CI